-- Act in accordance with our child protection policies and the relevant Norfolk Safeguarding Child Board's procedures. o Ensure the DSL (or deputy) responds in line with the Local Authority and the Whole School
+- Act in accordance with our child protection policies and the relevant Norfolk Safeguarding Child Board's procedures. - Ensure the DSL (or deputy) responds in line with the Local Authority and the Whole School Safeguarding Policy.

-- Safeguarding Policy

-- Store the device securely.

 If an indecent image has been taken or shared on our network or devices, we will act to block access to all users and isolate the image.